NumiLarsson/Code-samples/Golang project, my code only/README.txt

-As the full project is too big for github, contact me directly for more information.
+Only contains the source code for my part of the server, as the full project is too big to put here.

 The project is based around golang and it's scalability, with a backend written in golang and a frontend client made using unity and C#.
-As much native C# code as possible, to be able to apply it in broader projects.